m-clark/Datasets/README.md

 Datasets
 ========

-Data related to the miscellaneous code section and/or which might be interesting to other folk.
+Data related to the miscellaneous code or visuals sections, and/or which might be interesting to other folk.